 Recovery and Results

-Results with upper eyelid surgery may last for as long as five to seven years or even more.
+The results of upper eyelid surgery may last for as long as five to seven years or even more.
 Lower eyelid surgery is usually never required to be repeated.
-However, the patient should be prepared that the eyes will still continue to age after the procedure.
+However, the patient should be prepared that the eyes will continue to age after the procedure.
 Nothing lasts forever as we all know anyhow.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/